 Ms Clare Meeker

-Clare is Manager, Partnerships and Development in Industry Engagement and Commercialisation.
-Clare advises on strategic engagements between the university, government and industry and manages the development of major partnerships, funding proposals and marketing/positioning strategies across faculties.
-Clare is a member of the South East Melbourne Innovation Precinct steering committee.
+Clare is Manager of Partnerships and Development in the Partnerships and Initiatives Office in the Senior Vice-Provost (Research) portfolio.
+Clare advises on strategic engagements between the university, government and industry and supports faculties in managing the development of major partnerships, funding proposals, strategic plans, major contract negotiations and marketing/positioning strategies for large scale, multidisciplinary opportunities.

-Clare previously worked at the Victorian Department of Business and Innovation in various roles encompassing the development and delivery of science and technology related policies, grants programs and other initiatives.
-Most recently in DBI, Clare was a Senior Project Manager, preparing discussion and options papers for the Victorian Biotechnology Advisory Council and contributing to the development of new innovation and technology vouchers programs.
-This role followed periods as Commercialisation Manager, Program Manager for the VSA Investment Fund grants program and Policy Adviser in the area of technology transfer, largely managing funding support for Victorian focused CRC bids.
+Clare previously worked at the Victorian Department of State Development, Business and Innovation (DSDBI) in various roles encompassing the development and implementation of technology and innovation related policies, grants programs and other initiatives.
+At DSDBI Clare held roles as Manager Commercialisation, Senior Project Manager for the Victorian Biotechnology Advisory Council, Program Manager for the VSA Investment Fund grants program and Policy Adviser in the area of technology transfer, largely managing business case support for Victorian focused Cooperative Research Centre bids.

-Prior to DBI, Clare worked as a Research Development Officer in the Faculty of Medicine, Dentistry and Health Sciences providing support to the Associate Deans Research and Commercialisation, and as a Research Assistant/Officer at the Murdoch Children’s Research Institute and Ludwig Institute for Cancer Research.
+Prior to DSDBI, Clare worked as a research administrator at the University of Melbourne providing support to the Associate Deans Research and Commercialisation in the medical faculty, and as a research scientist at the Murdoch Children’s Research Institute and Ludwig Institute for Cancer Research.

-Prior to joining Monash, Sharon worked as a Project Coordinator for OPM in London, a public sector consultancy firm.
+Sharon previously worked as a Project Coordinator for OPM in London, a public sector consultancy firm.
 At OPM she coordinated work winning opportunities and managed projects and events for a broad range of clients.

 Her experience also includes working as a newspaper Journalist for the Shepparton News and Journalist and Sub-editor for the Northern Newspaper Group in Northern Victoria.

-Sharon holds a Bachelor of Arts (Journalism) degree from Monash University and is a certified Prince2 Practitioner in project management.
+Sharon has a Bachelor of Arts (Journalism) degree from Monash University and is a certified Prince2 Practitioner in project management.

 He spent three years at Plant Bioscience Ltd, an independent technology transfer company managing technologies in plant and microbial science and then four years at Cambridge Enterprise at the University of Cambridge.
 There he was Head of Life Sciences, responsible for commercialisation of all technologies in the life and medical science areas.